vesseljs/vessel/README.md

 ### Views

 Views are not aware of the rest of your application.
 Vessel uses a basic built-in Virtual DOM with an abstraction layer, which is quite similar to the vanilla DOM (a template engine may be used in the future).
-Views have an status object when they're being rendered, which is used for rendering the data from the controllers.
+Views have a status object when they're being rendered, which is used for rendering the data from the controllers.
 Also, views have a renderRoute() method so they can call routes by name which will trigger controller actions.

 ```javascript
 import { View } from '@vessel/core';